All Episodes

 Now they want to violate my doctor-patient privilege to go see if they can find some.

-Even though all along they said if they could get my medical records that they would have evidence for X number of charges.
+Even though all along they said if they could get my medical records, that they would have evidence for X number of charges.

-Well, apparently not, because they haven't charged, and now they want to talk to the doctors.
+Well, apparently not, because they haven't charged and now they want to talk to the doctors.

-And there's no end in sight to it.
+It's been 26 months now, and there's no end in sight to it.

 I haven't blown up anything.